- Start date:

 - International fees:

-This programme gives you a solid grounding in the business psychology science relevant to consulting and management.
+This masters degree gives you a solid grounding in the business psychology science relevant to consulting and management.

 You’ll apply modern psychological principles to contemporary organisations and organisational problems, working alongside psychologists to develop your skills in research, problem-solving and consultancy.

 From change management to designing green workplaces, you’ll develop the skill set to tackle key growth areas.
 Case studies, workshops and real-world projects will help you build commercial awareness and professional skills.
-During the course you’ll have the opportunity to gain certification in Occupational Test User: Ability and Personality, which is a valuable tool for selection and development.
+During the course you’ll have the opportunity to gain certification in Occupational Test User: Ability and Personality at no additional cost, which is a valuable tool for selection and development.

 Taught by leading researchers and experienced practitioners among one of Europe’s most influential groups of organizational psychologists, you’ll gain a broad understanding of contemporary organisations to prepare for a career applying business psychology in the public or private sector.